 He’s been winter swimming in Beijing’s imperial lakes, in the Himalayas, and once went green after diving into a Devon lake on New Year’s Day.
 He was a good friend and swimming companion of the late Roger Deakin, author of the swimming classic ‘Waterlog’.

 Kari, a Devon sculptor and swimmer, is the OSS muse.
-She was there in a tiny Lake District hotel room with Kate when the idea of the OSS was born in November 2005 fresh from a swim around Crummock in the dark, and has been the inspiration for many of our finest ideas ever since.
-Where Kari dreams, the rest of us follow – she is behind many things that have become mainstays of the OSS movement, such as Breastrokes (our inland charity swims held in 2006 and 2007), the Dart10k and is currently developing a new school of swimming (more soon, we hope).
+Where Kari dreams, the rest of us follow – she has worked with Kate on many things that have become mainstays of the OSS movement, such as Breastrokes (our inland charity swims held in 2006 and 2007), the Dart10k, the Swoosh and the Hurly Burly.

 Kari is an active swimmer in Devon, where she lives, and is constantly investigating and introducing people to new stretches of the Coast and the Dart.
 She teaches swimming in Devon and London, specialising in a very gentle kind of instruction and effortless swimming that gets you thinking of your relation to the water, helps overcome deep water fears, and has everyone under her tuition doing butterfly in a light, grunt-free way.

 To see her sculpture and work with fish skin: www.karifurre.co.uk.

 Oliver was an early convert to the way of the Outdoor Swimming Society and has been up-hill and down-dale on swims – as well as stoking the hot tub, mulling the wine and making the chai – ever since.